Heavy work and sensory processing issues: What you need to know

 • Heavy work is any type of activity that pushes or pulls against the body.

-• These activities can help kids with sensory processing issues feel centered.
+• These activities can help kids with sensory processing challenges feel centered.

 • Heavy work engages a sense called proprioception, or body awareness.

-Here’s what you need to know about heavy work activities and how they can help.
+Here’s what you need to know about how heavy work activities can help kids with sensory processing challenges.

 Proprioception and heavy work

 We typically think of people as having five senses: sight, smell, hearing, taste, and touch.
 But there are two other senses that can affect motor skills.
-One is called the vestibular sense, and it controls balance and movement.
-The other is called the proprioceptive sense, and it controls body awareness.
+One is the vestibular sense.
+It controls balance and movement.
+The other is the proprioceptive sense.
+And it controls body awareness.

-A person’s sense of body awareness and balance comes from the way receptors in muscles and joints send messages to the brain.
+Body awareness and balance come from the way receptors in muscles and joints send messages to the brain.
 They tell us where our body is in space, where each body part is, and what it’s doing.
 It’s the way we know how much force to use to complete a task, like writing on paper or shutting a door.

-This system doesn’t always work as effectively in kids with sensory processing issues.
-Some kids may write too lightly with a pencil or slam the car door really hard.
+This system doesn’t always work as well in kids with sensory processing challenges.
+Some kids write too lightly with a pencil.
+Or slam the car door really hard.
 They may think they’re pushing down hard enough with the pencil or that they’re using less force to shut the door than they actually are.

 When kids struggle with things like this, heavy work helps them know where their body is and what it should be doing.

-How heavy work can help kids with sensory processing issues
+How heavy work can help kids with sensory processing challenges

 Most people get enough physical input from daily activities.
-But some kids with sensory processing issues may not.
-They need extra help “jump-starting” the systems that control balance, movement, and body awareness.
+But some kids with sensory processing challenges may not.
+They need extra help to “jump-start” the systems that control balance, movement, and body awareness.
 That’s where heavy work activities come in.

 Heavy work is any type of activity that pushes or pulls against the body.
 It could be something like swimming or vacuuming.
 With those activities, the resistance of the water or the vacuum cleaner creates the push or pull.